-Colonia - Deemed as one of the oldest towns in Uruguay and home to approximately 27,000 people.
-The historic quarter of Colonia del Sacramento, founded in 1680, evokes old Lisbon with its Portuguese-influenced architecture and winding streets.
+Colonia - The historic quarter of Colonia del Sacramento, founded in 1680, evokes old Lisbon with its Portuguese-influenced architecture and winding streets.
 The area, located in south-western Uruguay on the Rio de la Plata, was named a UNESCO World Heritage site in 1995.